 Please note: documented proof or evidence of experience may be requested for any experience you claim.
 Failure to provide the documents the board require may lead to a rejection of application.
 In cases where a license has been given, the board will void the license.

 Credit for Educational Qualifications

 If you possess a technical or vocational qualification, this may count towards your four year experience requirement.
 An educational qualification will contribute a maximum of three years to your experience count.

 You will still need a minimum of one year practical experience.
 You will be required to provide the proof and documentation to support your qualifications.

 What you Need to Know about the Exam

 Once the board accepts your application, you will be sent a fingerprinting pack to complete and send back.
 You will also be given an exam date, with a minimum of three weeks notice.
-Licensing exams are held at test centres at locations throughout the state.
-The test centre assigned to you will depend on your zip code and you will need to bring identification with you.
+Licensing exams are held at test centers at locations throughout the state.
+The test center assigned to you will depend on your zip code and you will need to bring identification with you.

 Preparing for your HVAC Licensing Exam

 The California Contractor Licensing exam is 3-½ hours long and uses a Computer-assisted testing system.
 The exam is divided into the following two sections:

 You must pass all sections of the exam to receive the award and your license.
 Reference materials are supplied free of charge in PDF format.
 You may also purchase further study material to help you prepare for both sections of the exam.
 The questions for both sections are multiple choice in nature, and most will refer to blueprints and diagrams which come in a booklet provided in the exam.